-Unless one of your professional team is securing it as part of their responsibilities, you’ll also need to commission an Energy Performance Certificate (EPC), which details how efficient the house is (this is required whenever a property is built, sold or rented).
+Unless one of your professional team is securing it as part of their responsibilities, you’ll also need to commission an Energy Performance Certificate (EPC).
+This details how efficient the house is (this is required whenever a property is built, sold or rented).

 If, for whatever reason, they don’t finish the work to your satisfaction, you’ll have a lump sum in the bank that you can use to pay someone else to remedy the situation – or you could net a little windfall by sorting it out yourself.

-Bear in mind that if you’ve project managed the build yourself and hired individual trades, then you’ll need to negotiate the snagging process with each of them.
-Exactly when that happens – and who is responsible for certain faults – can be up for debate, especially if something has suffered minor damage after installation.
+Bear in mind that if you’ve project managed the build yourself and hired individual trades, you’ll need to negotiate the snagging process with each of them.
+Exactly when that happens – and who is responsible for certain faults – can be up for debate.
+This can be particularly difficult if something has suffered minor damage after installation.

 Your snagging inspection should take place at an agreed date after the completion certificate has been issued.
 At this point, you know the house already meets the Building Regulations, so there shouldn’t be any major issues to address.

-The process usually takes the form of a walkaround of the house with your contractor – with both parties noting defects as they go – and will typically take a couple of hours on a three-bedroom house.
+The process usually takes the form of a walkaround of the house with your contractor – with both parties noting defects as they go.
+It will typically take a couple of hours to snag a three-bedroom house.
 If possible, have your architect or designer in tow as they may be able to help negotiate any contentious points.

 Do remember that this is your chance to have genuine faults corrected – not a means to get the builder to do more work for free.
 If they’ve followed the drawings for elements such as light switch positions, door hanging etc and you change your mind, you’ll have to pay a fair rate for the job.

-One of the issues around snagging can be subjectivity: what might be permissible in the eyes of your builder might not match up to your own ideal.
-Industry standards aren’t exactly tight when it comes to details like acceptable thresholds for uneven plaster – so the best way to overcome this kind of problem will always be to ensure your quality expectations are mapped out and agreed in the original contract.
+One of the issues around snagging can be subjectivity.
+What might be permissible in the eyes of your builder might not match up to your own ideal.
+For instance, industry standards aren’t exactly tight when it comes to details like acceptable thresholds for uneven plaster.
+The best way to overcome this kind of problem is to ensure your quality expectations are mapped out and agreed in the original contract.

 Your new home is likely to be the biggest investment (both in terms of time and money) you ever make, so it makes sense to protect it.